Handbook of Network Analysis [KONECT -- the Koblenz Network Collection]: Graph Theory

 A very useful representation of graph is using matrices.
-In fact, a subfield of graph theory, \emph{algebraic graph theory}, is devoted to this representation~\cite{b118}.
+In fact, a subfield of graph theory, algebraic graph theory, is devoted to this representation \citep{b118,b646,b902}.
 When a graph is represented as a matrix, operations on graphs can often be expressed as simple algebraic expressions.
 For instance, the number of common friends of two people in a social network can be expressed as the square of a matrix.
+This section gives brief definition of the most important graph matrices.
+More properties of these matrices, in particular their decompositions, as well as other such matrices, are given in Section~\ref{sec:matrix}.

 An unweighted graph $G=(V,E)$ can be represented by a $|V|$-by-$|V|$ matrix containing the values 0 and 1, denoting whether a certain edges between two nodes is present.
 This matrix is called the adjacency matrix of $G$ and will be denoted $\mathbf A$.
 Remember that we assume that the vertices are the natural numbers $1, 2, \dotsc, |V|$.
 Then the entry $\mathbf A_{uv}$ is one when $\{u,v\} \in E$ and zero when not.
 This makes $\mathbf A$ square and symmetric for undirected graphs, generally asymmetric (but still square) for directed graphs.